The work you do not see.

 Your cognitive fingerprint, intent, feeling, and the depth you asked for shape every answer.
 The system reads how you think and matches it.
 Two people asking the same question get answers calibrated to each of them.

-2. Cached governance economics
+2. Cached intent economics

 Live today.
 Prompt-prefix caching ships on the gateway against the vendors that expose it.
 Per-vendor savings differ - see the engine-by-engine table below.
 Never sold as a flat-rate discount.